 Increase Blog Traffic

-Following is a list of 12 things we’re going to try to increase blog traffic so we can exceed our other less ego-driven goals..
+Following is a list of 12 things to increase blog traffic and beat the summer doldrums.

 - Write longer form content.
-I’m talking about the how-to guides, the beginner’s guides, and maybe taking my own advice and write the gospel according to us (though Lindsay reminds me I am writing Spin Sucks, the book, which serves that purpose).
+I’m talking about the how-to guides, the beginner’s guides, and the gospel according to your organization.

 - Participate in Q&A sites.
-This is one we completely ignore … and there is some great opportunity.
 Not just on LinkedIn, but on Quora, Yahoo, and others.
-We’ll find the sites where people ask questions about marketing communications and begin to build our influence and authority there.
+Find the sites where people ask questions about marketing communications—or your topic du jour—and begin to build your influence and authority there.

 - Test pop-ups.
-Not pop-ups for more subscriptions (though that would be nice and maybe we’ll test it eventually), but to encourage people to share our content as they read.
-The social share buttons are already on the content, of course, but this may encourage additional sharing, which Google loves.
+Not pop-ups for more subscriptions (though that is always nice), but to encourage people to share your content as they read.
+The social share buttons should already be on the content, of course, but this encourages additional sharing, which Google loves.

 What else would you add?